 Students completing an Interdisciplinary Colloquium will fulfill the requirements for two Areas of Understanding at once and thereby make room for a Core elective.
-The latter may be fulfilled either by (1) taking a Core course in an area of the student's choosing, or (2) taking a 200-, 300-, or 400-level course outside the student's primary major.
-The Interdisciplinary Colloquium pilot program will run in the spring of 2017 and again in the spring of 2018.
+The latter may be fulfilled either by (1) taking a Core course in an area of the student's choosing, or (2) taking a 200-, 300-, or 400level course outside the student's primary major.